 Related: See this Resource on How to Run Effective Meetings

+Using a meeting management software is our first recommendation for video conferencing best practices.
 Having an effective video conference means three things:

 - paying attention